-Oil Ancestors was inspired by my experience as a first-generation immigrant of Iranian and Azeri heritage.
+Oil Ancestors is inspired by my experience as a first-generation immigrant of Iranian and Azeri heritage.
 Petroleum imperialism has defined the contemporary relationship between my ancestral homeland and the US.
 The legacy of armed conflict and resource extraction also impacts many Caribbean, South, and Central American countries that are represented among the immigrant diaspora in Miami, where I live now.
 Furthermore, oil money funded the vacation fantasies that brought railroads to South Florida.
 Swampland and limestone were transformed under the cruel labor systems of convict leasing and debt bondage.

 Every aspect of our lives is entangled with petroleum.
 We are completely dependent on it to bring us our food and to produce clothing.
 It has long been used in cosmetics, personal hygiene products, and food.
 Even bicycles and walking shoes rely on petroleum.